 Travis: A big fantasy epic has never been told in stop motion before, for a variety of reasons.
 Stop motion films look like they are shot on a tabletop.
 As you’ve seen, they are.

-But we’re talking huge tabletops, with massive props, created by teams of genius.
+But we're talking huge tabletops, with massive props, created by teams of genius.
 Before meeting with Travis and Arianne, we took a set tour.
-More to come on that soon in a future post, but you can’t imagine the creativity we encountered.
+You can't imagine the creativity we encountered.
 And all that creativity costs money.
 With LAIKA being a smaller studio, we wondered if their creativity was limited by budget.

 Arianne: We don’t farm things out.
 We say, 'What can we do with the group we have?'
 It leads to really good, thoughtful work.
 The more efficient we are, the more it seems the look is spontaneous.